-The main attractions in the Socorro Islands are large pelagic animals including Manta Rays, dolphins, Humpback Whales and seven different types of sharks including Hammerhead Sharks.
+The main attractions in the Socorro Islands are large pelagic animals including manta rays, bottlenose dolphins, humpback whales, and seven different types of sharks including hammerhead sharks.

-Due to the Revillagigedo biosphere regulations, divers are prohibited from carrying lights and knifes or the wearing of gloves when diving anywhere in the Socorro Islands.
+Due to the Revillagigedo biosphere regulations, divers are prohibited from carrying lights and knives or wearing gloves when diving anywhere in the Socorro Islands.
 Only camera lights are permitted

 All diving is daytime diving: there are no night dives

-Weather and conditions permitting, the first day divers enjoy four dives.
-Four dives per day are scheduled at Socorro (except for the day we check in at the Naval Station and it is 3 dives) and San Benedicto islands.
+Weather and conditions permitting, the first day divers enjoy 3 to 4 dives.
+Four dives per day are scheduled at Socorro (except for the day we check-in at the Naval Station and it is 3 dives) and San Benedicto islands.
 Three dives are scheduled per day at Roca Partida.

 All of our trips have two dive masters on board to lead dives and assist divers

 We have two inflatables (pangas) with drivers vigilantly watching for bubbles and retrieving divers upon surfacing